Technology and Health Division

 - Analyze and assess firefighter hazards, and demonstrate safe practices by using minimum standard safety procedures.

-- Demonstrate knowledge of fire preventions efforts and a resulting reduction of life and property loss.
+- Demonstrate knowledge of fire prevention efforts and a resulting reduction of life and property loss.

 - Identify fire chemistry and behavior for the purpose of predicting fire dynamics and flame spread characteristics.